Jack Sharkey (writer)

-John Michael Sharkey (May 6, 1931 - September 28, 1992) was an American writer who published over eighty plays, many under pen names.
+John Michael Sharkey (May 6, 1931 – September 28, 1992) was an American writer who published over eighty plays, many under pen names.

-Sharkey was born in Chicago, Illinois, the son of Patrick and Mary Sharkey.
-In the 1960s, he worked at Playboy and edited the company magazine for Allstate Insurance.
-He published science fiction stories starting in 1959 with "The Captain of His Soul", which appeared in Fantastic.
-He published about fifty stories in science fiction magazines such as Galaxy Science Fiction.
+Sharkey was born in Chicago, Illinois, to John and Mary Sharkey.
+In the 1960s, he wrote articles for Playboy and edited the company magazine for Allstate Insurance.
+He began publishing science fiction stories in 1959 with "The Captain of His Soul", which appeared in Fantastic.
+Over his career, he published about fifty stories in science fiction magazines such as Galaxy Science Fiction.

 Sharkey wrote plays under his own name and four pseudonyms: Rick Abbot, Mark Chandler, Monk Ferris, and Mike Johnson.